The association the Mont-Saint-Michel Trail

 • the development of accommodation...

-By rediscovering these routes, which have been used since the Middle Ages by pilgrims from all over Europe (England, Ireland, Germanic countries, Italy, Spain, etc.), the Association aims to extend the network of Saint Michael's routes to other European countries and to develop new partnerships in various fields, whether scientific, tourist or cultural.
+By rediscovering these routes, which have been used since the Middle Ages by pilgrims from all over Europe (England, Ireland, Germanic countries, Italy, Spain, etc.), the Association aims to extend the network of Saint Michael's itineraries to other European countries and to develop new partnerships in various fields, whether scientific, tourist or cultural.
+Through this project, it also hopes to renew the links between Mont-Saint-Michel and the other major sites dedicated to the Archangel in Europe.

 With this in mind, the "Les Chemins du Mont-Saint-Michel" project was awarded the Council of Europe's "Europe, a common heritage" campaign label in January 2000.